hetslop/hetslop/README.md

-I am isolating from everyone I'm terribly sorry if I ghost you!
-I'm not in a good mental state
+i am isolating from everyone im terribly sorry if i ghost you! im not in a good mental state

+my parents are affording me medication and stuff

 thank you for whoever that are there for me in my hardest